Background pattern

 • measurement of vitamin B12 levels

-• monitoring of growth in children or adolescents with Niemann-Pick type C disease
+• monitoring of growth in children or adolescents with Niemann-Pick disease type C

-• blood platelet count control
+• monitoring of platelet count in blood

 These tests are necessary because some patients have reported symptoms such as tingling or numbness in hands and feet, or weight loss during treatment with Miglustat Dipharma.
-The tests will help your doctor determine if these effects are due to your disease or existing conditions or are side effects of Miglustat Dipharma (see section 4 for more details).
+The tests will help your doctor determine if these effects are due to your disease or pre-existing conditions or are side effects of Miglustat Dipharma (see section 4 for more details).

 Children and adolescents

-Other medications and Miglustat Dipharma
+Other medicines and Miglustat Dipharma

-Inform your doctor or pharmacist if you are taking or have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking or have recently taken or might take any other medicines.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Miglustat Dipharma may cause dizziness.
 Do not drive or operate tools or machines if you feel dizzy.

-3. How to Take Miglustat Dipharma
+3. How to take Miglustat Dipharma

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as prescribed by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Miglustat Dipharma can be taken with or without food.
 The capsule should be swallowed whole with a glass of water.